Tips to Achieve That One Stubborn Goal in Your Life

-When you have a goal that you’re not achieving, then there are a few things to look at.
-There is no reason that a goal can’t be achieved you just need to make sure your goal is set up correctly.
-Read on to find out more!
+There are a few things to look at when you have a goal that you’re not achieving.
+There is no reason that a goal can’t be achieved; you just need to make sure your goal is set up correctly.

 What Jane really intended was to make over $500 a day in profit.
-Because her goal was vague, (a profitable business rather than, to make over $500 a day in profit) you get vague results.
+Because her goal was vague, she received vague results.
+Your goals must be specific to get specific results.

 Here Are Some Tips To Help You Define Your Goal:

 1. Is Your Goal About You?

-A lot of people make the mistake of setting goals that involve someone else e.g., your goal is for your boss to give you a 10% raise.
+A lot of people make the mistake of setting goals that involve someone else, e.g., your goal is for your boss to give you a 10% raise.
 Well, you can’t set a goal for someone else.
-In this example, you could only set a goal that you will position yourself to be eligible for a raise, in order to get a raise.
+In this example, you could only set a goal that you will position yourself to be eligible for a raise, to get a raise.
 The goal can’t be about someone else.

 2. Is Your Goal Clear?

-Your goal must be clear, and it’s necessary that you write it down!
+Your goal must be clear, and you must write it down!
 Once you do that, then read it to yourself out loud.
 Does it make sense?
-Does it feel right?
 Can you memorize it?
-Keep refining your goal until it makes sense and makes you feel good.
+Keep refining your goal until it makes sense and is crystal clear.

 3. Is Your Goal Realistic?
 Is It Achievable?

 Who decides if your goals are realistic?
 It should be you.
-See if you have a goal that you believe is unrealistic, then you are right and won’t achieve it.
-On the other hand, if you have a goal that’s unrealistic to others but is realistic to you, then you’ll be surprised at what you can achieve.
+If you have a goal that you believe is unrealistic, then you are right and won’t achieve it.
+On the other hand, if you have a goal that’s unrealistic to others, but it is realistic for you, you’ll be surprised at what you can achieve.
 Your goals must be realistic for you.

 4. Is Your Goal Measurable?